Living Standard — Last Updated 13 May 2026

 If configuration["processingInstructions"] does

-not sanitizer config list contains piTarget, then remove child.
+not contain piTarget, then remove child.

 Otherwise: